Privacy statement according to GDPR

 2.3 Contact form, HubSpot & Newsletter

 Our website contains a contact form, which can be used to get in touch with QuoIntelligence representatives about commercial matters.
 It is connected to technology from HubSpot, Inc (herein HubSpot).
 The data entered in the input mask will be transmitted and stored in HubSpot.
 These data points are:

 At the time of sending the message, the following data will also be stored:

 Before processing the data in the contact form, consent is obtained and is referred to in this privacy statement.

 Alternatively, contact via the provided e-mail address is possible.
 In this case, the user’s personal data transmitted by e-mail will be stored.

 In this context, there is no disclosure of the data to third parties.
 The data is used exclusively for processing the conversation.

 Additional personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

-The legal basis for the processing of the data transmitted during sending an e-mail is Article 6 (1) lit. f GDPR.
-If the e-mail contact aims to conclude a contract, then additional legal basis for the processing is Art.
-6 para.
-1 lit. b GDPR.
+Additionally, the legal basis for the processing of the data transmitted during sending an e-mail is Article 6 (1) (f) GDPR.
+If the e-mail contact aims to conclude a contract, then additional legal basis for the processing is Article 6 para.
+1 (b) GDPR.

-The user has the opportunity at any time to revoke his/her consent to the processing of personal data with immediate effect.
-If the user contacts us by e-mail, he/she may object to the storage of his personal data at any time.
-In such a case, the conversation cannot continue.
+The user has also the opportunity at any time to revoke consent to the processing of personal data with immediate effect, contacting us by e-mail via [email protected].

 2.4 Tracking Tools